N0tKris/CSCI-2040U-Software-Design-Labs/docs/workflows.md

 2. Create an owner account with a username and password.
 3. After logging in, fill in the **Register Your Restaurant** form with name, cuisine, location, and description.
 4. Click **Register Restaurant** — the listing now appears in the public catalog.
-5. From the Owner Dashboard, click **Add Menu Item** and add at least one item with a name, price, and description.
+5. From the Owner Dashboard, click **Add Menu Item** and add at least one item with a name, price, description, and dietary tags.
 6. Click **Upload Image**, select a JPG or PNG file under 5 MB, and submit.
+7. Optionally edit a menu item in the modal to verify update/delete flows.
-7. Log out and log in as a User to verify the restaurant, menu, and image are visible in the catalog.
+8. Log out and log in as a User to verify the restaurant, menu, dietary tags, and image are visible in the catalog.

 ---